-TODAY’S PAPER | December 05, 2025 | EPAPER
+TODAY’S PAPER | December 26, 2025 | EPAPER

-A SAARC alternate?
+A SAARC alternative?

 Editorial December 05, 2025 1 min read

-Deputy Prime Minister Ishaq Dar was quite apt as he said that South Asia could no longer afford to remain trapped in "zero-sum mindsets", political fragmentation and a wayward regional architecture.
+Deputy Prime Minister Ishaq Dar was quite apt as he said that South Asia could no longer afford to remain trapped in "zero-sum mindsets", political fragmentation, and a wayward regional architecture.

 Dar minced no words in saying that Pakistan supports any initiative that is "open and inclusive", and a forum where multilateral elements could come to interact in a synchronised manner to further geo-economics.
 Addressing the 5th Conclave hosted by a think-tank, the foreign minister exhibited largesse as he said "India could also be invited" in the new protocol, but the new platform should not be held hostage to "anyone's" rigidity.